 There are some cases, though, that a landlord may forcefully evict you if you violated the terms and conditions of the lease.
 Thus, it’s crucial that you know all the fine print outlined in your lease.

 A lease is a legally-binding document signed by a tenant and a landlord.
 It’s a contract made between two parties for the purpose of protecting and preparing both sides for what might happen in the future.
-Instead of packing your things after finding out that the rental property is for sale, grab a copy of your lease and take a good look at it.
+Instead of packing your things after finding out that the rental property is for sale by owner, grab a copy of your lease and take a good look at it.
 Look for anything in the lease that will tell you what should happen if the property owner suddenly decides to sell it.

 Even if the owner decides to sell the property, they don’t have the right to forcefully make you leave until your lease is up.
 Leases always have a clause detailing what will happen to you in case something like this happens.
 Besides, the landlord must still honor the contract, or else they might be sued for breach.
 Thus, it’s highly crucial that you always keep a copy of your lease and examine its contents from time to time.